There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 If there is really heavy rain or snow, the park may temporarily close.

-What is there to do at Monkey Park?
+What is there to do at Monkey Park Iwatayama?

 At the top, there is a little building that you can feed the monkeys from.
-They stay outside, doing their thing, while you go inside and feed them through some wire so they don’t rip your arm off.
+They stay outside, doing their monkey thing, while you go inside and feed them through some wire so they don’t rip your arm off.
 There were also warnings to not put your face too close to the wire or stick your arms through the holes.
 I don’t know what happens if these guys get a hold of you, but I certainly wouldn’t want to find out the wrong way.

 You can also find those magnified viewer things at the top to admire the fantastic views of Arashiyama and Kyoto below.
 It’s worth the walk up just for the view, even though at the top you’re only 160 meters above sea level.